vmware-tanzu/tanzu-cli/docs/quickstart/quickstart.md

 Existing discovery sources configured using previous versions of the CLI will be ignored since the default plugin repository will be consulted.

+### using the legacy version of the CLI alongside the new Tanzu CLI

+If the user wishes to retain the use of the legacy CLI for whatever reason, it is the user's responsibility to ensure that the new CLI installation does not overwrite the existing one, and ensure that the correct binary is used as needed.

+If an existing, older version of the Tanzu CLI is already installed on the system, existing plugins from previous installation will continue to be visible to and usable by the new CLI.

+However, reinstallation of these plugins using the new CLI will result in plugins being securely pulled from new default plugin repository.

+Should the legacy CLI need to be used for any reason, note that all functionality available to the legacy CLI will function as before.

+Note that running `tanzu plugin sync` with the legacy CLI may undo certain plugin installation actions performed with the new CLI